-In partnership with Queensland University of Technology, Earth, Environment and Biological Sciences, the central goal of this project is to identify a remote sensible signal for water deficit in the canopy of upland heath vegetation.
+In partnership with Queensland University of Technology, Earth, Environment and Biological Sciences, Dr Richard Mather is working on this project with the aim of identifying a remote sensible signal for water deficit in the canopy of upland heath vegetation.

 Working with the University of Queensland, Dr Richard Mather, is developing an open source data-processing framework and a change-detection tool to map changes in vegetation and surface geology, a key priority for satisfying the operating conditions of underground mining operations.

 The project is funded by The Australian Coal Industry’s Research Program (ACARP), in partnership with BIOSIS Research Pty Ltd.

 Funded through the Erasmus + scheme, Professor Florin Ioras is leading development of an International Master’s programme for the Environmental Security Sector.

 The ENSEC project arises from a strategic partnership between higher education institutions and businesses that are working with key stakeholders (enterprises, regional bodies and other HE/VET institutions) to develop the programme.
 This will oﬀer an adapted curriculum to equip the younger generation with the speciﬁc, basic and transversal competences currently required in the planning, climate change mitigation and vested industries.

 - This international Master Degree Modules Programme is in line with the targets identiﬁed at the 2011 EU modernisation agenda.
 The developed curriculum is attuned to current labour market needs and will provide opportunities for students to gain additional skills through study and training abroad, attracting people into Higher Education.
 This Strategic Partnership has worked together on previous successful projects and comprises four universities, three SMEs and one social partner-Chamber of Commerce.